kirsansan/RetailNetwork/readme.md

 <h3>What does this project do.</h3>

-this project realise a service for handling selling network with API interface. pls find additional information in file "description.md"
+this project realise a service for handling selling network with API interface. pls find additional information in file "comments.pdf" (comments.docx)

 writen by kirill.s (aka Mr.K) 2023.